dornad/swift-style-guide/README.md

 ### Whitespace

 * Spaces not tabs.
     * 4 spaces.
     * Spaces are uniform, tabs not always
 * End files with a newline.
 * Make liberal use of vertical whitespace to divide code into logical chunks.
 * Don’t leave trailing whitespace.
     * Not even leading indentation on blank lines.
+* Always include 1 space after a colon.
+    * var myType: MyType = getMyType(fromString: "MyType")

 -----